perticascatalin/Research/RelationalPROG/in_depth.md

 |![CLEVR](https://raw.githubusercontent.com/perticascatalin/Research/master/RelationalPROG/images/clevr.png)|What size is the cylinder that is left of the brown metal thing that is left of the big sphere?|
 |CLEVR|Small|

+The second step is to examine how the make the object extraction question dependent.
+Questions are processed word-by-word (list of integers assigned to words) by an LSTM and the final state (an embedding of the question) is passed on to the RN together with the objects pair.

+From my understanding, these triples are batched through an MLP for learning a relational function (which pairs of objects are relevant), then these are aggregated in a second MLP that provides the answer to the question.
+Finally, the information about what constitues objects and how to parse the question is backpropagated in the CNN and in the LSTM.

+Sample open source [code](https://github.com/clvrai/Relation-Network-Tensorflow) applying RN to the Sort-of-CLEVR dataset.

 ##### 1.2 Code Running Logs

 This repository is deprecated since Tensorflow2 (attempted to migrate to TF2, but got stuck at `contrib.layers.optimize_loss`, no equivalent in TF2).
 Revert to TF1.
 This implies reverting to Python 3.6, was using Python 3.8.
 Got stuck with pyenv, cannot revert to 3.6.

-Finally tried using:

-- `sudo python -m pip install package` (for python 2.7)
-- `sudo python3 -m pip install package` (for python 3.8)

-Should use Python 2.7, with Tensorflow 1.15, got a working version this way.
+Finally tried using Python 2.7, with Tensorflow 1.15, got a working version this way.
 Plots visualized via Tensorflow-Plot.

+- `sudo python/python3 -m pip install package` (for python 2.7/3.8)
 - `python generator.py`
 - `python trainer.py`
 - `tensorboard --logdir ./train_dir`